cbcommunity/cb-administration-scripts/backup_restore/README.md

 This command will:
 - ssh into `10.X.Y.Z`
-- find out that this node is a slave node
+- find out that this node is a `slave` node
-- copy it's cluster.conf
+- copy it's `cluster.conf`
-- get master information from cluster conf
+- get master information from `cluster.conf`
-- ssh into the master
+- ssh into the `master`
 - stop the cluster
 - perform backup of the slave
 - copy the backup under `./all_backups folder/YYYY-DD-MM-HH-mm-ss/10.X.Y.Z` folder